AVIM for Firefox

 Try entering enough words for the textbox to scroll to the right.
 Notice that, as you continue to type and add accent marks, the textbox doesn’t jump back to the beginning.

-AVIM ignores password fields.
+By default, AVIM ignores password fields.
 Otherwise, it would add stray accent marks without you knowing.

 Try entering enough words for the textbox to scroll down.
 If you need help, click here to insert some lorem ipsum text.
 Notice that, as you continue to type and add accent marks, the textbox doesn’t jump back to the top.